Card

 Layering content and images

 When placing text or actions on top of the image, you need to pay extra attention to accessibility by ensuring enough contrast between the content and the background.
-Additionally to using bigger and thicker font styles, you should use one of the recommended solutions:
+In addition to using bigger and thicker font styles, you should use one of the recommended solutions:

 Extra colored layer added to darken the whole image.